A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Experimental Results and Discussion

-Given that each of the deep learning networks (e.g., SDLM, S-SDLM, U-SDLM) can extract distinct high-level features due to their different architectures and training strategies, there is potential for enhancing the performance of the entire MBFD system by combining these networks to generate high-performing high-level features.
-We propose a novel deep learning based system for the MBFD task in which the training strategies and network architectures mentioned in SDLM, S-SDLM, and U-SDLM are combined.
-We refer to this model as Robust-MBFD.
-In particular, the proposed Robust-MBFD is described in Fig.~\ref{fig_best}.
-As Fig.~\ref{fig_best} shows, the proposed Robust-MBFD comprises two branches.
-In the first branch, the raw data after normalization is fed into the CNN-based backbone, which is reused from the SDLM, as described in Fig.~\ref{fig:dl_01} and Fig.~\ref{fig:dl_02}.
+Given that each of the deep learning networks (e.g., SDLM, Semi-SDLM, Unsupervised-DLM) extracts distinct high-level features due to their different architectures and training strategies, there is significant potential to enhance the performance of the entire MBFD system by combining these networks to generate high-performing high-level features.
+We propose a novel deep learning-based system for bearing fault detection, which integrates the training strategies and network architectures of SDLM, Semi-SDLM, and Unsupervised-DLM.
+We refer to this integrated model as Robust-MBFD.
+The proposed Robust-MBFD system is illustrated in Fig.~\ref{fig_best}.
+As shown in the figure, Robust-MBFD comprises two branches.
+In the first branch, the normalized raw data is fed into a CNN backbone, which is adapted from the SDLM architecture (see Figs.~\ref{fig:dl_01} and~\ref{fig:dl_02}).
 In the second branch, handcrafted features (e.g., time and frequency domain features mentioned in Section~\ref{ml_sys}) are extracted from the raw data.
-These handcrafted features are normalized before being input into the MLP-based backbone, which is reused from the U-SDLM model, as described in Fig.~\ref{fig:dl_03}.
-For the output of the CNN-based backbone in the first branch, we apply two loss functions: Entropy loss for supervised learning and Triplet loss for unsupervised learning.
+These handcrafted features are normalized before being input into a MLP backbone, which is adapted from the Unsupervised-DLM model (see Fig.~\ref{fig:dl_03}).
+For the output of the CNN backbone in the first branch, we apply two loss functions: Entropy loss for supervised learning and Triplet loss for unsupervised learning.

-This approach is exactly the same as using two loss functions mentioned in the S-SDML model.
-For the output of the MLP-based backbone in the second branch, we apply the Triplet loss, which is exactly the same as the U-SDML model.
-By using the Triplet loss on both two outputs from the CNN-based backbone and the MLP-based backbone, embedding vectors in the same class are brought closer, while embedding vectors in different classes are pushed farther apart.
-However, if we group inconsistent embedding vectors together, as the Triplet loss study \cite{schroff2015facenet} suggests, it can lead to some disadvantages: (1) Overfitting can occur in several separate groups instead of one group in a class; (2) It can be time-consuming to change weights in models for gathering vectors if there is no consistent vector used as a milestone for others entering the same class.
+This approach is similar to the use of two loss functions mentioned in the Semi-SDML model.
+For the output of the MLP backbone in the second branch, we apply the Triplet loss, similar to the Unsupervised-SDML model.
+By using the Triplet loss on both outputs from the CNN backbone and the MLP backbone, embedding vectors within the same class are brought closer, while those from different classes are pushed farther apart.
+However, grouping inconsistent embedding vectors together, as suggested by the Triplet loss study \citep{schroff2015facenet}, can lead to disadvantages: (1) Overfitting can occur in several separate groups instead of one group in a class; (2) Changing weights in models for grouping vectors can be time-consuming if there is no consistent vector used as a reference for others entering the same class.